 As you can see, every single color variation outperformed his original.
-While the orange was less than a percent better, all of the other colors performed significantly better.
+While the orange was less than 1 percent better, all of the other colors performed significantly better.

-Simply by changing the color of a single button, his click-through rate grew by more than 10%.
+Simply by changing the color of a single button, his click-through rate grew by more than 10 percent.

 And experimenting with the color of your CTA can have similar results.
 The only way to know is to test for yourself.